mukyokuwuji/bvpubl/en/index.md

             <p>The name BrahmaVidya Publishing reflects a core commitment to wisdom that transcends conventional understanding.
 "Brahma Vidya" translates to "knowledge of the Ultimate Reality" and represents profound insight that extends beyond conceptual limitations.</p>
             <p>While this term appears in various spiritual traditions, BrahmaVidya fundamentally points to universal wisdom that transcends any single religion, mythology, or belief system.
 This knowledge concerns the direct exploration of consciousness and being—an inquiry available to all people regardless of background.</p>
             <p>BrahmaVidya Publishing primarily focuses on works that illuminate this essential understanding of Ultimate Reality.
 However, the catalogue also includes complementary texts on practices that support holistic wellbeing, such as Qigong.
 These additional offerings provide practical methods that, whilst not directly addressing Ultimate Reality, offer valuable approaches to physical and energetic harmony that may serve as supportive practices for many seekers.</p>
             <p>In alignment with this approach, future publications may include works on Yoga and related disciplines that similarly contribute to integrated wellbeing and self-understanding.
-These contemplative practices, whilst distinct from direct inquiry into Ultimate Reality, provide valuable complements to the core focus of BrahmaVidya's catalogue.</p>
+These contemplative practices, whilst distinct from direct inquiry into Ultimate Reality, provide valuable complements to the core focus of BrahmaVidya Publishing's catalogue.</p>
             <p>The central mission remains dedicated to making timeless wisdom accessible without confining it within the limitations of any particular religious framework, whilst acknowledging the diverse paths and practices that may contribute to human flourishing and understanding.</p>

             <h3>Logo Usage Guidelines</h3>